codemonkeybot/azure-quickstart-templates/jmeter-ubuntu-kde-desktop/README.md

 - Install Konsole
 - Install KGpg is a graphical frontend to GnuPG for KDE, which includes a key management window and an editor
 - Opens Port 9091 for JMeter Automation
-- Revised to support prompting of all available prompt parameters

 This template creates a new Ubuntu VM with KDE Standard desktop enabled.